muhd-ali/interview_prep/BehavioralQuestions.md

 * Describe a time when you had to make a difficult decision?
 * Describe a time when you did not perform as well as you wanted?
 * Describe a time when you had to facilitate a new process/change?
-* Why do you want to work for Cerner?
-How did you hear about Cerner?
+* Why do you want to work for THE_COMPANY?
+How did you hear about THE_COMPANY?
 * Time where you were doing something incorrect at work.
 How did you respond?